No, you don't have to rank candidates you don't like. Here's why you should anyway. - Alaska Public Media

 LR: Yes, you can write in a candidate and rank your write-in, but the Division of Elections will only count write-ins if, in aggregate, they finish first or a close second in the initial results.

+What questions do you have about ranked choice voting that we missed?
+Email news@alaskapublic.org.

-For more elections news, sign up for a weekly newsletter, Alaska At-Large.
+For more elections news, sign up for our weekly newsletter, Alaska At-Large.